-- (1) An on-board lift is a device integrated into in the vestibule near to the doorway of a vehicle that shall be able to overcome the maximum height difference between the vehicle floor and the station platform where operated. - (2) When the lift is in the stowed position the doorway shall have a minimum useable width according to point 4.2.2.3.2. - (3) On-board lifts shall comply with the requirements of point 5.3.2.10.
+- (1) An on-board lift is a device integrated into the doorway area of a vehicle that shall be able to overcome the maximum height difference between the vehicle floor and the station platform where operated. - (2) When the lift is in the stowed position the doorway shall have a minimum useable width according to point clause 4.2.2.3.2. - (3) On-board lifts shall comply with the requirements of point clause 5.3.2.10.